-Just like you have a personal credit score that documents your creditworthiness, you can also have a score for your business.
-This will track things like on-time payments, amounts owed, variety of debts, and length of credit history.
+Just like you have personal credit scores that document your creditworthiness, you can also have scores for your business.
+These will track things like on-time payments, amounts owed, variety of debts, and length of credit history.

-The better business credit score you have, the more likely you’ll be to qualify for those great interest rates on loans and credit cards!
+The better business credit scores you have, the more likely you’ll be to qualify for those great interest rates on loans and credit cards!

 Business credit reports can be pulled in the same way personal ones can, but they aren’t automatically generated just by being in business.
 To ensure that your on-time payments are being tracked and recorded in your history, ask your vendors and merchants if they can report your on-time payments to credit bureaus.
 A credit report can take time to build, but it’s worth it.